plexguide/Unraid_Intel-ARC_Deployment/README.md

 ### Adding the Intel ARC GPU to the Plex Docker Template

-In Unraid, you need to add the Intel ARC GPU to your Plex Docker template as a device.
-Ensure that this is done correctly by adding the device at the end of your template configuration:
+In your Plex Docker template, add the Intel ARC GPU as a device.
+Without this, Plex won’t know it can use your GPU.

 ![Add Intel ARC GPU to Plex Template](https://i.imgur.com/Da4oeGV.png)

 ### Configuring Plex Settings

-After adding the GPU to the Docker template, you need to configure Plex to ensure it uses the Intel ARC GPU for transcoding.

-1. **Turn On HDR Tone Mapping**: Tone Mapping now works!
-2. **Select the Correct GPU and Turn on Transcoding**: If you have multiple GPU's, make sure you pick the right one for transcoding
+Enable GPU transcoding in Plex and, if needed, HDR tone mapping.
+If you have multiple identical GPUs, Plex lists them in order.
+Make sure you select the correct one.

-Note For Same Exact Multiple GPUs: For example, having 3 ARC 380's, you end up with 3.
-The first one in the list is based on the # order from /dev/dri.
-So if you have D128, D130, D131... the first GPU in the list will be D128.
-If you pick the 3rd one, it will be D131.
-This only matters if you have multiple of the same exact GPU.

 <img width="1020" alt="image" src="https://github.com/user-attachments/assets/2ed05f55-ee92-4011-9f6f-99c24b5d1a3f">

 ### Verifying GPU Transcoding

-If everything is configured correctly, Plex should use the Intel ARC GPU for transcoding.
-You can verify that your GPU is being used by checking the Plex dashboard during transcoding:
+Play a file that needs transcoding.
+Check Plex’s dashboard and GPU stats.
+If the GPU is doing the work, you’ll see less CPU usage and a smooth playback experience.

 ![Plex Transcoding with Intel ARC GPU](https://i.imgur.com/Zz9jfYo.png)

-**Insight**: Properly configuring Plex to use your Intel ARC GPU can significantly improve transcoding performance while reducing CPU load.
-This is especially beneficial when handling multiple streams or when you want to optimize power consumption and system efficiency.

 ---